gloveboxes/altair_8800_docs/docs/50-azsphere/Compile-and-deploy/01-Install-developer-tools.md

 ## Ubuntu users

-Azure Sphere development is supported on Ubuntu 18.04 or 20.04 LTS.
+Azure Sphere development is supported on Ubuntu 20.04 and 22.04 LTS.

 You need to do the following: